 - To gain clarity and vision

-To be clear this breath journey has a totally different purpose then the Wim Hof method which is designed more towards physical endurance, boosting immune system, etc and you have to be willing to take cold baths.
-The breathwork we will be doing has its roots in amazonian and tibetian yoga traditions and is designed to connect you with your inner intelligence, get insights into your life, and release energetic body blocks.
+To be clear this breath journey has a totally different purpose then the Wim Hof Method which is designed more towards physical endurance, boosting the immune system, etc and you have to be willing to take cold baths.
+The breathwork we will be doing has its roots in amazonian and Tibetian yoga traditions and is designed to connect you with your inner intelligence, get insights into your life, and release energetic body blocks.

-This breath journey is focused on bringing you to an expanded state of awareness where the mind chatter subsides and you embrace the divine guidance that already exist within you.
+This breath journey is focused on bringing you to an expanded state of awareness where the mind chatter subsides and you embrace the divine guidance that already exists within you.

 Keep in mind that during the process, it’s common for you to experience a wide spectrum of feelings.
 Such sensations can include deep relaxation, joy, serenity, sleep or meditative states, and possibly the release of past trauma.
 Even past life experiences have been reported too.

 This practice is similar in many ways to The Rebirthing Method from Leonard Ore, and Holotropic Breathwork, which was brought forward by Stanislov Grof.
 Both of these modern methods have origins in ancestral wisdom traditions that we utilize.